 NGI was launched on January 1st 2013 and originates from the Swedish Research Council RFI infrastructure SNISS.
 NGI follows the VR RFI guidelines for national infrastructures and, besides SciLifeLab, we are supported by the Swedish Research Council (VR) and host universities.
 In addition, the Knut and Alice Wallenberg Foundation has provided critical capital support for new instruments and computational infrastructure.

 NGI aims to:

-NGI does project prioritization based on scientific and technical basis.
-If the project is funded through a competitive grant, then a second scientific evaluation is not required.
-The technical review aims to ensure the project setup is sound.
+NGI prioritises projects on scientific and technical grounds.
+If a project is funded through a competitive grant, then a second scientific evaluation is not required.
+The technical review aims to ensure that the project setup is sound.

 We take in primarily Swedish research projects.
 If your project aim is diagnostics, please contact the Clinical Genomics facilities of the SciLifeLab Diagnostics Development platform.
 We take in foreign research projects given capacity, that is if we do not have any queue in the project application.

 Selected projects are prioritised on a first-come-first-served basis to the furthest extent possible.
 Factors that can influence the queue times are the current load, availability of engineers competent in the specific protocol, and holiday seasons.
 You can have a look at the current load for NGI’s Stockholm node at the status update page.